nordcraftengine/documentation/docs/08-the-editor/05-project-sidebar/index.md

 ## Project settings

-At the bottom of the project sidebar, you can configure the following settings for your project:
+At the bottom of the files view of the project sidebar, you can configure the following settings for your project:

 - **Favicon**: Upload a [favicon](https://developer.mozilla.org/en-US/docs/Glossary/Favicon) for your project - available at `/favicon.ico`
 - **Robots.txt**: Target a custom [robots.txt](https://developer.mozilla.org/en-US/docs/Glossary/Robots.txt) document (with a URL) - available at `/robots.txt`